Article I Offices

 Any trustee may resign from office at any time by delivering a resignation in writing to APDA through the Vice President for Operations or if necessary, another officer of the Board of Trustees.
 Such resignation shall take effect at the time specified therein and, unless otherwise specified, no acceptances of such resignation shall be necessary to make it secure.

-Any or all of the trustees may be removed by a two-thirds vote of the members.
+Any or all of the trustees and the technology director may be removed by a two-thirds vote of the members.

 Section 3.07 Meetings of the Board